Our goal is to produce the very best roving or yarn with your fleece. If you have any questions don’t hesitate to email us at email@example.com.

 We offer spinning in two price categories based on finished yards per skein: medium and light.
 The lighter weight the yarn, the more yards per skein.
 Because every fiber is so different (amount of crimp, thickness of fiber, etc) one fiber’s worsted weight might be in the “light” category while another is “medium”.
 We’re happy to work with you to figure out what weight yarn will work best for your fiber and suit your budget.

 To remove the yarn from the bobbins, we use our skein winder which takes off a specified length of yarn to make 4oz or 2oz skeins.
+Note that as bobbins empty we tie onto the next one, creating up to one knot per skein.
 Then we rinse your skeins to fluff up the fibers and set the twist.
 We rack dry them and twist them into hanks which are ready to hit the racks of your local knitting store.